We spoke to 500 founders about how big ideas get realised (or not.) Here’s what we learned

 Three principles for understanding idea realisation

-- Move your focus from the organisation or company itself with its formal org chart, and instead focus a layer deeper on the creative order beneath.
-In other words, the underlying initiative to realise an idea.
+- Move your focus from the organisation or company itself with its formal org chart, and instead focus a layer deeper on the underlying creative initiative to realise an idea.

-- Acknowledge and work with the natural hierarchy of the creative order which emerges and grows as an idea gets realised.
+- Acknowledge and work with the natural hierarchy of the creative initiative which emerges and grows as an idea gets realised.

 - Respect the creative authority that individuals have over their initiatives.